Open Source Java Compression & Archiving Library

 Generate & Extract ZIP, TAR, and GZIP Archives via Open Source Free Java API

-Jarchivelib is an open source Java library that allows developers to create a new archiver to handle zip archives inside their own applications.
-It a simple archiving and compression library that automatically generate ZIP, TAR.gz, TAR.bz2, and TAR archived source code.
+Jarchivelib is an open source Java library that allows developers to handle zip archives inside their own applications.
+It a simple archiving and compression library that automatically generate ZIP, TAR.gz, TAR.bz2, and TAR archives.

-Jarchivelib has included support for several important features such as creating ZIP archive using all the available files in a directory, create password-protected ZIP files, extract ZIP file contents to a directory and many more.
+Jarchivelib supports several important features such as creating ZIP archive using all the available files in a directory, create password-protected ZIP files, extract ZIP file contents to a directory and many more.

 At A Glance

 An overview of Jarchivelib features.

 - Create ZIP Archive

 - Create TAR Archive